 I offer NO GUARANTEE that any manual updated to these instructions will be accepted by the CAA.
 It’s your manual and you need to understand not only your procedures but the law surrounding them.
 Do that and you’re halfway there!

-If you need some tricky work doing that even an A2CofC can’t help you with and you’re in the South of the UK then hit me up.
+If you need some tricky work doing that an A2CofC or Operational Authorisation can’t help you with and you’re in the South of the UK then hit me up.
 I can fly legally at heights you won’t get away with even with some of the relaxations.
-And I can operate proper sized drones in built up areas at very reduced clearances too.
-Same email address applies.
-I can even help you towards similar exemptions!
+And I can operate full sized DJI drones in built up areas at very reduced clearances too.